akshay-abraham/Quantalink/README.md

 ### **2. The UI Aesthetic: Acrylic Glass & Light**

-The entire UI is built on a custom "Acrylic" design system, inspired by modern operating systems.
+The entire UI is built on a custom "Acrylic" design system (inspired from Microsoft's Fluent design).

-> > > > > > > 4c6b5a5 (even more add more changes we made and also update pseudocode.md)

 - **The Design:** Components like the link cards, project cards, and dialogs have a semi-transparent background with a subtle background blur (`bg-card/30 backdrop-blur-md`).
 - **The UX Purpose:** This creates a sense of depth and hierarchy.
 The content feels like it's floating on a pane of glass just above the quantum foam, reinforcing the futuristic, layered aesthetic.
 The primary color, Teal, is used as an accent for interactive elements, guiding the user's eye without being distracting.